djgroen/facs/docs/fabcovid19.rst

 		localhost:
 			# location of FACS in your local PC
-			facs_location: "<PATH to you local FACS installation>"
+			facs_location: "<PATH to your local FACS installation>"

 Execution
 *********